 In 1994, she was acquired by Krause Marine Towing Corporation of Perry Hall, Maryland.
 Where the tug was renamed as the Theresa S. Krause

-Originally powered by a single, Fairbanks-Morse 38D-8 1/8 diesel engine, for a rated 1,600 horsepower.
+Originally powered by a single, Fairbanks-Morse 10-38D 8 1/8 diesel engine, for a rated 1,600 horsepower.
 In 2008, the tug was re powered with a single EMD 16-645 diesel engine.
 With a Reintjes reduction gear, at ratio of 4.5:1.
-She is a single screw tug, rated at 3,000 horsepower.
+She was a single screw tug, rated at 3,000 horsepower.
 In 2008, a kort nozzle and flaking rudder were added as well.